 If you’re riding the subway during your trip, chances are that you’ll have a transfer in Grand Central, but if not, you’ve gotta head there anyway.
 The building is massive and absolutely beautiful.
 There are shops and restaurants to explore, but you can stroll through just to see the mural on the ceiling, the huge windows, and the breathtaking architecture.

 Times Square at all times of the day is bustling with people, lit with bright lights, and there’s always something to see.
 Visit the over-the-tops stores, see historic theaters, and visit the Times Square Museum (where you can learn some really neat history of the area).

 If everyone in your group is 18 years or older, you can take advantage of free kayaking in the Hudson River on select weekends!
 The trips are run by experienced volunteers and you’ll get a brief run-down before heading out.
 This would be such a neat way to get a new perspective on the city.

 The Fashion Institute of Technology hosts a free museum with a permanent collection of garments and accessories from the 18th century to the present.
 There are new exhibits every six months and also a whole section dedicated to student and faculty work.

-This historic cathedral that began construction 1858 is located in midtown Manhattan and boasts beautiful stained glass, organs with a total of 9,838 pipes, and a massive vaulted ceiling.
-Guided tours are free of charge.
+This historic cathedral that began construction in 1858 is located in midtown Manhattan and boasts beautiful stained glass, organs with a total of 9,838 pipes, and a massive vaulted ceiling.

 Even if you don’t plan to buy anything, take a quick visit to Tiffany & Co. to see some of the most beautiful displays of diamonds, china, and crystal.
 Make sure you see the 128 karat Tiffany Diamond on display on the main floor before you leave.